netsec-ethz/scion-tutorials/content/install/android.md

 5. Once _OpenVPN for Android_ is installed, press the SCION button again.
 You may have to grant permissions regarding VPN and media storage.
 Then choose the _.tar.gz_ SCIONLab configuration you have downloaded previously.
 6. The app will now connect to SCIONLab and ping the given SCION address.
 To disconnect, press the SCION button again.

+## Demo Video
+There is a [demo video](https://youtu.be/yQVDg6egeNg) of the app and its configuration.

 ## Troubleshooting
 In the app, you can view all log data from SCION.
 For more detailed information, have a look at the `/Android/data/org.scionlab.scion/files/` directory in the internal (or, on some devices, external) storage of your phone.